 Another factor is the type of fuel used to cook with the offset smoker.
 Most offset smokers use charcoal, but some use propane or natural gas.
 Charcoal smokers tend to be more efficient and provide better heat control, while propane and natural gas smokers are convenient and less expensive.

-Royal Gourmet Charcoal Grill Offset Smoker
+- Our recommendation is the Royal Gourmet Charcoal Grill Offset Smoker with Cover.

 It features a large 811 square-inch cooking area and a chrome-plated warming rack.
 The heavy-duty steel construction and airtight flanged hood provide excellent heat retention and an even cooking temperature.